singhsanket143/Ds-Algo-Notes/Queue.md

     - Have spacial Locality
   - LinkedList
     - Easy to resize
+**Q1 - Print all binary numbers upto d digits**
+Input: 3
+Output: 0 1 10 11 100 101 110 111

+**Q2- Given some N, and some digits 1, 2...k, find the first N numbers that can be formed from these digits.

+Note: You can do level order traversal (BFS) using queue.

 **Q3- Given arr[n] and window size k, find max for every window of size k.